As hurricane season starts, coastal Catholics call on this holy go-between for protection

 "Through the intercession of Our Lady of Prompt Succor may we be spared damage to life and property during the hurricane season!" reads the page dedicated to the hurricane season, which begins Saturday, at the website of the Archdiocese of New Orleans.

 With as many as four major hurricanes predicted this year, Our Lady's spiritual inbox soon is sure to be teeming.
-And there's little doubt a big swath of message will arrive from Louisiana, a state over which she reigns as patroness and the principle setting of her backstory.
+And there's little doubt a big swath of messages will arrive from Louisiana, a state over which she reigns as patroness and the principle setting of her backstory.

 'The miraculous shifting of winds'